Białowieża: Demographics

-Today, the majority of the population of Białowieża is Eastern Orthodox, with a small part identifying as members of the Belarusian ethnic minority.
+Today, the majority of the population of Białowieża is Eastern Orthodox mostly identifying themselves as Poles, with a small part identifying as members of the Belarusian ethnic minority.
+There is also a significant percentage of Catholics living in Białowieża.
 The local native dialect is described by linguists as being of Ruthenian origin, predominantly a mixture of Belarusian, Ukrainian with significant elements of Polish and a certain influence of the Russian language.
+However, this dialect is gradually disappearing and an increasing part of the population of Białowieża uses standard Polish or Podlasie-Polesian dialects of the Polish language.